Nitro RC Helicopter Cooling

 Nitro boat engines are the exception; most of them have water cooled heads.

-With planes and cars, there is almost always sufficient air flow around the engine to provide adequate cooling, but that is not the case with our RC helicopters.
+With planes and cars, there is almost always sufficient air flow around the engine to provide adequate cooling, but that's not the case with our RC helicopters.

-Our helicopter nitro engine is always nicely secured, safe and sound in the middle of the framed sections of the helicopter mechanics.
+Our helicopter nitro or gas engine is always nicely secured, safe and sound in the middle of the framed sections of the helicopter mechanics.

-Nitro RC Helicopter Cooling FanNitro RC Helicopter Cooling Fan
+Nitro RC Helicopter Cooling FanNitro RC Helicopter Centrifugal Cooling Fan

 There is very little air flow around this engine location and if you have a scale model that totally encloses the mechanics, there is next to no air movement.